Jason Mudrick Was Right About The Secular Decline Of Malls

 As someone who almost exclusively follows and invests in the retail sector (I also am long two natural gas stocks: Antero Resources (AR) and Range Resources (RRC), I spent a lot of time reading conference calls.
 For anyone paying attention and actively reading, it was crystal clear, way back in early 2019 that some of the country's sharpest retail CFO's were devising a plan to 'exit stage left' and combing through the lease expiration dates of their entire mall portfolios.
 Arguably this was one of CFO's top three priorities in 2019 and beyond.

-Now if you might be skeptical and thinking that I am cherry picking and playing Monday Morning Quarterback.
+Now if you might be skeptical and thinking that I am cherry-picking and playing Monday Morning Quarterback.
 You might also be thinking, who care if some smaller apparel companies go bankrupt and vacate their space?

 And my response is no question many of these small players will go bankrupt, but I'm also talking about big players, that lease a lot of space.